KarenAdkins84/my-shop/README.md

 123456

 ## Credits
-Karen Adkins, Full-Stack Developer
+Karen Adkins, Full-Stack Developer ||
-MERN Stack from Scratch | eCommerce Platform course by Brad Traversy.
+MERN Stack from Scratch, eCommerce course by Brad Traversy.
 This course can be found on Udemy and Traversy Media.